Professor Cheryl Woolhead

-- Senior Lecturer (Institute of Molecular Cell and Systems Biology)
+- Professor of Molecular Biotechnology (Institute of Molecular Cell & Systems Biology)

 Our group here at Glasgow is interested in the relationship between translating ribosome and nascent polypeptide.
 Currently this leads us into two main avenues of research.